PlaidCloud/website/content/en/docs/reference/_index.md

 * [kube-apiserver](/docs/reference/command-line-tools-reference/kube-apiserver/) -
   REST API that validates and configures data for API objects such as  pods, services, replication controllers.
-* [kube-controller-manager](/docs/reference/command-line-tools-reference/kube-controller-manager/) - Daemon that embeds the core control loops shipped with Kubernetes.
+* [kube-controller-manager](/docs/reference/command-line-tools-reference/kube-controller-manager/) - Daemon that embeds the core control loops shipped with PlaidCloud.
 * [kube-proxy](/docs/reference/command-line-tools-reference/kube-proxy/) - Can
   do simple TCP/UDP stream forwarding or round-robin TCP/UDP forwarding across a set of back-ends.